manishrjain/gocrud/README.md

 Property value filtering, sorting, full and partial text matching are now being made available via various search engines.
 Gocrud provides a search interface, which provides the most common search functionality right out of the box.
 Thus, there's a clear distinction between data store and search right from the beginning.

 ## Reserved keywords
-The following predicates are reserved by the library, and shouldn't be used by the caller.
-Currently, this guideline isn't being hardly enforced by the library.
+The following predicates are reserved by the framework, and shouldn't be used by the caller.
+Currently, this guideline isn't being hardly enforced by the framework.

 Predicate | Meaning
 --- | ---